 James Christopher Delahanty was born on June 20, 1879 in Cleveland, the second youngest of five future major league brothers, though he never played on the same team with any of them at the major league level.
 Jim was a distant 12 years younger than his famous brother Ed, and growing up followed more in the footsteps of his older brothers Joe and Tommy, who made names for themselves on the Cleveland sandlots.
+(Younger brother Frank also made the big leagues.
+The only baseball-playing Delahanty brother not to make the major leagues was Willie.)
 In the mid-1890s, Jim's famous last name got him a tryout with the Fort Wayne (Indiana) club of the Inter-State League.
 At 5'10" and 170 pounds, Jim did not make a good impression on the club, and subsequently returned to Cleveland to play semipro ball.
 After writing to the Lima, Ohio entry in the Northwest Ohio League requesting a tryout, Delahanty made the team as a third baseman.

 Dubbed the "Yellow Kid" after a cartoon of the time, his play at Lima led his brothers to encourage him to try for a higher level of competition.
 He played in 1898 for Montgomery of the Southern League.
 The league folded, so Jimmy hooked up with brother Tommy in Allentown, Pennsylvania.
 Playing shortstop with Tommy at second base, Jim impressed manager Billy Sharsig with his sandlot scrappiness and superior range.
 When Joe's contract was purchased from the Paterson, New Jersey club three weeks later, Allentown featured three Delahantys in the infield.